 Police officers are not required to respond to every accident.
 However, if the crash resulted in injury, death, or $1,000 or more in property damage, the accident must be reported to the police.

 The police report officially documents a number of important details about the accident that can help you build a claim against the driver who rear-ended you.
 It is important to get a copy of the police report, either on your own or with the assistance of an attorney.

 Recovering from a car accident can be a lengthy process.
 If you were seriously injured, you may need one or more surgeries, physical therapy, and other treatments performed by a multitude of providers.

 The extensive appointments with doctors and other practitioners can be overwhelming.
 However, it is crucial to show up for each of your scheduled visits.

 First and foremost, medical care for complex injuries often takes a staged approach, with incremental progress occurring through a continuum of treatments and therapies.
 Second, the insurance companies will use missed appointments as “proof” that your injuries are not as serious as you claim and argue that you are entitled to less in damages.

 Compensation after a car accident can cover a wide range of losses.
 To recover the full extent of damages in your case, you and your lawyer will need to collect compelling evidence.

 Some of the steps you can take to support your claim for damages include:

 All of these items can serve as proof of the damages (economic and non-economic) you have suffered after being rear-ended.
-By sharing all paperwork and notes with your attorney, you will be able to make a strong claim for compensation.
+By sharing all paperwork and notes with your car accident attorney, you will be able to make a strong claim for compensation.

 Rear-end collisions are common, but no two cases are exactly alike.
 If another driver hit you from behind, causing serious injuries, you should not have to bear the costs by yourself.